 Authentic sound Lightweight, easy to transport

-USB, Bluetooth, other connectivity options
+USB, Bluetooth, and other connectivity options

 Cons:

-Price may be higher for entry level
+Price may be higher for entry-level

 Accessory pedal with less resistance